 Gap 1: Lack of Communication

 There are various ways that poor communication can negatively impact a senior’s hospital discharge.
-First of all, hospital workers spend all day investigating and talking about medical conditions.
+First of all, hospital staff spends all day investigating and talking about medical conditions.
 To them, medical terminology comes second nature.
-However, for seniors and their families, these terms can be unfamiliar and confusing.
-As the care team discusses discharge, they might feel like they are speaking plainly, while a family is left wondering what is happening.
+However, these terms can be unfamiliar and confusing.
+As the care team discusses discharge, they might feel like they are speaking plainly, while family members are left wondering what is happening.

 Discharge planners may also be discharging multiple patients at a time and may, unfortunately, be in a rush to help get patients out of the hospital.
 Instead of taking the necessary time to help patients and their families navigate the discharge process, they might just go through the motions to expedite the process.
 This can result in patients not fully understanding what is going on or what the next steps are.

 RELATED CONTENT: How Families Can Help with Hospital Discharge Planning

 There can also be poor communication between healthcare professionals within the hospital.
 There are often a number of different nurses and doctors that will see any given patient.
 These professionals rely on the hospital notes to understand what is happening with a patient.
 Sometimes, to save time, professionals will share information verbally.
 But this communication can be forgotten easily.

 On the other hand, a patient might actually withhold crucial information from their care team so that they can get out of the hospital sooner.
 For example, they might have developed a new symptom in the last 24 hours, indicating that they are not actually ready to be discharged.
 A lack of communication with the care team can impact a senior’s health long-term.

 - Ask questions to make sure you understand the discharge process, additional procedures, and treatment plan.

 - Get language assistance if English is not your first language.